The 25 Articles Of Religion - Methodist

 Sacraments ordained of Christ, are not only badges or tokens of

-Grace, and God's good Will towards us, by the which he doth work
+and God's good Will towards us, by the which he doth work invisibly in

-invisibly in us, and doth not only quicken, but also strengthen and
+us, and doth not only quicken, but also strengthen and confirm our

-Confirmation, Penance, Orders, Matrimony, and extreme Unction, are
+to say, Confirmation, Penance, Orders, Matrimony, and extreme Unction,

 grown, partly of the corrupt following of the Apostles, partly are

-like nature of Baptism and the Lord's Supper, because they have
+nature of Baptism and the Lord's Supper, because they have not any

-not any visible Sign or Ceremony ordained of God.
-The Sacraments
+visible Sign or Ceremony ordained of God.
+The Sacraments were not

-operation: but they that receive them unworthily, purchase to
+wholesome effect or operation: but they that receive them unworthily,

 XVII.
 Of Baptism.